JuliaMolSim/AtomsCalculators.jl/docs/src/index.md

 struct MyType
 end

-AtomsBase.@generate_complement function AtomsCalculators.forces(system, calculator::Main.MyType; kwargs...)
+AtomsCalculators.@generate_complement function AtomsCalculators.forces(system, calculator::Main.MyType; kwargs...)
     # we can ignore kwargs... or use them to tune the calculation
     # or give extra information like pairlist